timfulmer/bigdatahowto/USECASE.md

     GET /public/<word>/count
 ```

-Returns the count property of the meta data stored with key '\<word\>'.
+Returns the count property of the meta data stored with key `<word>`.

 ####Submit word
 Submit a word to the system for counting: